-Events in September 2017
+Events in September 2021

-The 11th Medieval Fair in Sibenik will be held in late September, with music, dancing, “sports” (knights’ battles and crossbowmen), food and stands with items for sale.
+The Medieval Fair in Sibenik will be held in late September, with music, dancing, “sports” (knights’ battles and crossbowmen), food and stands with items for sale.

-Events in October 2017
+Events in October 2021

-The 23rd Biograd Boat Show will take place 19th – 22nd October 2017.
+The 23rd Biograd Boat Show will take place 20th to 24th October 2021.

-Events in December 2017
+Events in December 2021